 Arcade1Up's New Golden Tee 3D Arcade Machine Available for Pre-Order

-MIAMI, March 15, 2022 /PRNewswire/ -- Toastmasters LCD's Arcade1Up, the leader in at-home retro gaming entertainment is ready to tee-off pre-orders for the classic arcade title, Golden Tee 3D, the #1 bar arcade for over two decades.
-Arcade1Up's Golden Tee 3D features a larger cabinet, online plasterboards, a new design, and eight games.
+MIAMI, March 15, 2022 /PRNewswire/ -- Tastemakers LLC's Arcade1Up, the leader in at-home retro gaming entertainment is ready to tee-off pre-orders for the classic arcade title, Golden Tee 3D, the #1 bar arcade for over two decades.
+Arcade1Up's Golden Tee 3D features a larger cabinet, online leaderboards, a new design, and eight games.

-"Golden Tee 3D is a perfect example of arcade nostalgia, as it calls to a mass audience of people who remember playing these titles with friends at bars, but now have a chance to own one themselves, said Scott Backache, CEO of Toastmasters, LCD and Arcade1Up.
+"Golden Tee 3D is a perfect example of arcade nostalgia, as it calls to a mass audience of people who remember playing these titles with friends at bars, but now have a chance to own one themselves, said Scott Bachrach, CEO of Tastemakers, LLC and Arcade1Up.
 "Arcade1Up home arcade cabinets are time machines."

 Standing at an impressive 66" tall, Arcade1Up's Golden Tee 3D home arcade machine includes:

-- · Online Plasterboards: Display your top Golden Tee scores online with WAIF enabled plasterboards, so go ahead and take your bragging rights worldwide.
+- Online Leaderboards: Display your top Golden Tee scores online with WIFI enabled leaderboards, so go ahead and take your bragging rights worldwide.

-Starting Tuesday, March 15th, 2022, customers can pre-order Golden Tee 3D home arcade machines on www.arcade1up.Com .￼
+Starting Tuesday, March 15th, 2022, customers can pre-order Golden Tee 3D home arcade machines on arcade1up.com.

 The company's latest offering is its Arcade1Up brand of award-winning, innovative ¾ scale arcade machines with classic retro licensed games for the home.
 Arcade1Up's classic titles include:

-Street Fighter, X-Men, Mortal Combat, The Simpson's, Pong, PAC-MAN, MBA Jam, Star Wars, Marvel Super Heroes, Teenage Mutant Nina Turtles and more.
-For more information on Arcade1Up, visit￼www.arcade1up.Com and follow Arcade1Up on social media (Facebook, Instagram, Twitter).
+Street Fighter, X-Men, Mortal Kombat, The Simpsons, Pong, PAC-MAN, NBA Jam, Star Wars, Marvel Super Heroes, Teenage Mutant Ninja Turtles and more.
+For more information on Arcade1Up, visit www.arcade1up.com and follow Arcade1Up on social media (Facebook, Instagram, Twitter).

 News Contact: